neonstalwart/dojo-requirejs-template/README.md

     # when this completes you can view dojo-requirejs-template/build/index.html

 ##known issues
- - building requirejs and dojo into the same layer doesn't seem to work
+ - building requirejs and dojo into the same layer doesn't seem to work (need to confirm this)
- - i've pointed to my fork of requirejs because there is a patch which is needed.  i have a [pull request](https://github.com/jrburke/requirejs/pull/40) waiting to be applied.

 ##advice
  - don't actually layout your folders the same way as this template.  i only did it this way so